 It's reminders with a sting!
 Or, goal-tracking with teeth.
 Mind anything you can graph — weight, pushups, to-do tasks completed — by replying with data when Beeminder prompts you.
 Or connect with one of the dozens of services (like Fitbit or RescueTime) that we integrate with to report automatically.
-We plot your progress on a Yellow Brick Road to your goal.
-Keep all your datapoints on the good side of your road or (literally) pay the price.
+We plot your progress with a Bright Red Line to your goal.
+Keep all your datapoints on the good side of your red line or (literally) pay the price.

 Here's the way to find out if Beeminder could be useful for you: Is there anything you know you should do, you really do want to do, you know for certain you can do, yet that historically you don't do?
 (Also, are you a nerdy, lifehacking data freak?)
 If yes, you should try it!

 The most popular Beeminder goal is weight loss.
 We're proud of how well it works and have put a lot of thought into the data smoothing and other features.
 The problem with beeminding something that has random fluctuation is that it's discouraging and/or nerve-racking to see the numbers bounce around day-to-day, which is why weight-loss programs typically only ask for weekly weigh-ins.
 But if you have a random up day on a weekly weigh-in day, that's really discouraging.
 Better to get more data and let Beeminder show you the true trend.
 And you get daily instead of weekly feedback.
 That's key.
-And that's where the different parts of the graph come in, such as the turquoise swath which you can think of as a very thick line charting your progress or an aura around your actual data.
+And that's where the different parts of the graph come in, such as the purple swath which you can think of as a very thick line charting your progress or an aura around your actual data.
 It gives you a sense of your true trend.

 This person's graph illustrates this nicely:

-They bounce around a lot but it's clear that their true trend is twice as steep as their road.
+They bounce around a lot but it's clear that their true trend is twice as steep as their red line.